github/ghec-audit-log-cli/README.md

 ## Forwarding the log using GitHub Actions

 One of the most common uses of the CLI is to forward the log using GitHub actions.
-You can use as an starter workflow the [one provided in this repository](workflows/node-workflow.yml) and integrate it with your favorite service.
+You can use as an starter workflow the ones provided in this repository for [v3](workflows/forward-v3-workflow.yml) or [v4](workflows/forward-v4-workflow.yml) and integrate it with your favorite service.

 This workflow: